vladdoster/t_s/hw_1/hw_1.md

 ```

 ### Problem 1 ###
+#### Simulate a completely random process of length 100 with independent, normal values.
+Plot the time
+#### series plot.
+Does it look random?
+Discuss if it follows any pattern, seasonality, and cyclic.

 plot(main='Problem 1', as.ts(rnorm(100)))
 Seems to be randomly distributed.
 Has no dicernable pattern
 that I can see.
 Seems to similar to a sine wave but with no real pattern.